Discover Lisbon charm with our comprehensive travel guide. Find out what to do and eat, where to go and stay, costs, itineraries and more.

 How to get to Lisbon?

 Lisbon has good transport links with other regions of Portugal and European countries, Africa, North and South America.
 And in recent years, also with several countries in Asia and Oceania.
-In this sense, you can arrive in Lisbon by plane, cruise, train or car.
+In this sense, you can travel to Lisbon by plane, cruise, train or car.
 Alternatively, you can arrive by boat, motorhome, motorbike, bicycle, in your own transport, rented or even hitchhiking!

 Where to stay in Lisbon?